-- o In modeled results, the overall price level for all goods, including housing, would be virtually unaffected. - o Correspondingly, most commodity prices would also not change, as compared to the baseline forecast. - o Food and beverage prices, however, were modeled as increasing by 1/100th of a percent, compared to the baseline forecast for the state economy.
-Alcoholic beverages in particular would see a 1/50th of a percent increase in prices.
+- Prices: - In modeled results, the overall price level for all goods, including housing, will be virtually unaffected. - Correspondingly, most commodity prices will also not change, as compared to the baseline forecast. - Food and beverage prices, however, were modeled as increasing by 1/100th of a percent, compared to the baseline forecast for the state economy.
+Alcoholic beverages in particular will see a 1/50th of a percent increase in prices. - Output/sales: - Apparel, leather, and similar products manufacturing will experience a reduction in the value of their output, of up to $1/5^{\text{th}}$ of a percent of the baseline forecast sales.

-• Output/sales:

-- o Apparel, leather, and similar products manufacturing would experience a reduction in the value of their output, of up to 1/5th of a percent of the baseline forecast sales.
 This is because this market is relatively small in the state.
-The nominal value of this impact is about \$1 million by 2038. - Similarly, textile manufacturing would experience an up to 1/20th of a percent of the baseline sales forecast.
-The nominal value of this impact is about \$276 thousand by 2038. - o Some manufacturing sectors would experience sales losses by 2038 of up to $1/100^{th}$ of a percent of the baseline sales forecast.
+The nominal value of this impact is about \$1 million by 2038. - Similarly, textile manufacturing will experience an up to 1/20th of a percent of the baseline sales forecast.
+The nominal value of this impact is about \$276 thousand by 2038. - Some manufacturing sectors will experience sales losses by 2038 of up to 1/100th of a percent of the baseline sales forecast.